Child prostitution in Ukraine: Available data and statistics

-An estimation of a total number of female sex workers in Ukraine is around 70,000, 15,000 of them are at the 14–19.
-A study performed by the Ukrainian Institute for Social Research demonstrated that 11% of Ukrainian women who provide sexual services are aged between 12 and 15 years old, 20% of Ukrainian prostitutes are from 16 to 17 years old.
+A 2001 study performed by the Ukrainian Institute for Social Research demonstrated that 11% of Ukrainian women who provide sexual services are aged between 12 and 15 years old, 20% of Ukrainian prostitutes are from 16 to 17 years old.
 In some registered cases the age of Ukrainian girls involved in prostitution was as low as 10 years old.

+A 2021 demographic study of 560 sex workers from Dnipro showed much lower rates of child prostitution than the 2001 study, with over 75% of sex workers being 22 or older and 93% having completed high school (the 7% of those who did not have high school degrees included both prostituted minors and adult sex workers who never graduated).
+However, the study still found girls as young as 14 who were being prostituted, attesting to the ongoing problem of child-sex trafficking in Ukraine.

+A 2015 estimation of a total number of female sex workers in Ukraine is around 70,000, 15,000, or over 21%, of them are between the ages of 14 and 19.
+The study did not specify how many of the 15,000 teenagers involved in prostitution were minors.

 There is no data about the age when Ukrainian children enter the sex industry, but there are some statistical data indicating that the average age of "sexual debut" in Ukraine is declining.
-In general it has dropped to 15-16 years, but for many situations it might be as low as 9-10 years.
+In general it has dropped to 15–16 years, but for many situations it might be as low as 9–10 years.
 As to Ukrainian boys, it was reported that 3% of them had their first sexual experience at the age 11 or even earlier.
 Also a survey of Ukrainian children in the age group of 11-years old has shown that 21% of boys and 5% of girls admitted that they already had their first sexual contact.

-This situation apparently results from infiltration of Western mass culture of consumerism and degradation of traditional values among young Ukrainians.
+According to ECPAT, a sex culture generational gap may be affecting the age of 'sexual debut', citing mass communication and the influence of Western consumerism as possible factors.